sh-lee97/grafx-prune/README.md

-# Searching for Music Mixing Graphs: A Pruning Approach
+# Searching For Music Mixing Graphs: A Pruning Approach
 This repository contains all supplementary materials of our DAFx 2024 paper titled above.

 <p align='center'>